Creating and Maintaining a Mapping Table

 SELECT COUNT(*) FROM dbo.ContactId_Map;

-These values should closely align.
+Counts should closely align.

 Identify Missing Entries

-SELECT ch.ContactId
+SELECT ch.Id, ch.ContactId

 FROM app.ContactHistory ch